Jamestown Polish craftsmen: History

-The first Polish immigrants came to the Jamestown colony in October, 1608, during the "second supply", twelve years before the Pilgrims arrived in Massachusetts.
+The first Polish immigrants came to the Jamestown colony in October 1608, during the "second supply", twelve years before the Pilgrims arrived in Massachusetts.
 These early settlers were brought as skilled artisans by the English soldier–adventurer Captain John Smith, and included a glass blower, a pitch and tar maker, a soap maker and a timberman.
 English writer Richard Hakluyt wrote in 1586 that colonization would require "men skillful in burning of Sope ashes, and in making of Pitch and Tarre, and Rosen, to be fetched out of Prussia and Poland, which are thence to be had for small wages, being there in manner of slaves."
-John Smith traveled from England to Poland in 1603 to find artisans for his voyage to America.
+John Smith traveled from England to Poland in 1603 to recruit artisans for his voyage to America.

 There were six Polish men that traveled with him in 1603; their names were never known definitely until 1943, when historian Karol Wachtl searched through historical Polish pamphlets in war-torn France dating to the mid-19th century.
 Although it is not known what documents he used in his findings, his publication, "Polonia w Ameryce" was accurate in naming the settlers.

+Two of these workers would later save Smith's life in an attack by Native Americans as noted in Smith's writings.
+Contemporary historical accounts refer to this first group of foreign craftsmen as Dutchmen and Poles.

+The foreign craftsmen began producing glassware, pitch, and potash soon after their arrival in 1608.
+These goods were used in the colony, but were also important as they were the first goods exported from the colony to Europe.
+Later more skilled workers arrived and continued to produce tar, resin, and turpentine, and clapboard and frankincense as well.